 Then into this Currier & Ives scene, a black taxi pulls up.
 High heeled shoes and fishnet stockings get out of it.
 Who is it?
 The wicked witch.
 Tracy Barlow.
 “Oh no, not her!”
 I groaned aloud.
 A miscarriage of justice, she said about her murder conviction, tainted testimony.
 The only person glad to see her back was Deirdre, and I suppose Ken.

 Then a week of Tracy offending, alienating and implicating her way through neighbours, friends and family.
 You quickly realized an Agatha Christie worthy murder mystery was being set up.
 Everyone was going to be in the suspect line.
 Words that could be taken as death threats were uttered by many.
 Death wishing looks were cast Tracy’s way by even more people.

 Tracy slept with both Platt boys, back to back.
 That alone would guarantee three murder suspects – David, Nick and their momma.

 But the line doesn’t stop there.
 And, after swanning around the Rovers on New Years’ Eve, she added Sean and Mary to the list of people seriously annoyed at her.
 And I wouldn’t trust Mary too far.
 Tracy doesn’t know it, but she maybe is more deranged than Tracy herself.

 Even before Friday’s double episode, we were wondering if Tracy’s murder would be a group effort by everyone on the street, as in Christie’s Murder on the Orient Express.
-And, lo and behold, on Friday, that book was mentioned by Deirdre and Ken, one of many literary allusions on the Street this week.
+And, lo and behold, on Friday, Deirdre and Ken mentioned that book, one of many literary allusions on the Street this week.